syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 ![](How-to_images/Add-comments-in-the-Exported-file_img3.png)

-## Adding header and footer in the Exported file (Excel, Word or PDF)
+## Adding header and footer in the exported file (Excel, Word or PDF)

 We can add header and footer in the exported file while exporting the grid control.